SwitchAxe/Rewind/README.md

   - You can find it [here](https://github.com/BowenFu/matchit.cpp)

 # Examples
-Once started, Rewind will greet you with a very barebone REPL which will take precisely one expression, evaluate it to the (hopefully) correct result, and exit.
-Here are some of the things Rewind can currently do (not much, admittedly):
+Once started, Rewind will greet you with a very barebone REPL in which you may enter any valid Rewind expression.
+The special expressions `exit` and `(exit)` terminate the program.
+Below is an up-to-date list of examples for all the (not many!) things that Rewind can currently do.
 - `(+ 1 2 3)`
   * This will evaluate the sum of 1, 2, and 3, yielding 6.
 - `(* 3 (let x 3))`